 The portable accessory could be attached to a device only using a Lightning cable.
 This essentially impeded testing of the final solution (the mobile app together with the portable tool connected to an iOS device), as it was impossible to run automated tests on a device disconnected from the Mac computer.

 The team investigated the ways of testing the end-product and at the same time tested the mobile application in a standalone mode.
-ScienceSoft’s testing team applied Calabash framework, a well-established and proven tool to write and execute automated tests for mobile apps.
+ScienceSoft’s dedicated team applied Calabash framework, a well-established and proven tool to write and execute automated tests for mobile apps.
 When the end-product was fully developed, Calabash was replaced by XCUI Test, a testing tool for iOS hybrid and native apps, that fit the testing needs better.
-The team developed a large number of repetitive (and constantly updated) testing scenarios that were automated and run to detect bugs.
+The dedicated team developed a large number of repetitive (and constantly updated) testing scenarios that were automated and run to detect bugs.

 Cooperating with ScienceSoft, the Customer delivered an innovative image processing solution for iOS devices.
 The product saw several releases and was awarded as an innovative image processing solution.